 06 of 06

-Red antique glass was given its color by adding gold oxide to a molten glass mixture of sand, potash and lime.
-More in the mix gold would result in deep red like the Mary Gregory style mug shown here.
+The red antique glass was given its color by adding gold oxide to a molten glass mixture of sand, potash, and lime.
+More in the mixed gold would result in deep red like the Mary Gregory style mug shown here.
 Other shades of red and pink, like that of the cranberry glass shaker depicted here, were achieved by lowering the amount of gold oxide added to the glass mixture.

-The other item shown here (at right) is clear frosted glass with painted red accents, also known as "flash" coloring in the antiques business, rather than ruby glass.
+The other item shown here (at right) is clear frosted glass with painted red accents, also known as "flash" coloring in the antique business, rather than ruby glass.